CAST-Extend/LM_Log_Automation/README.md

-# **LM LOG AUTOMATION**
+# **LOG AUTOMATION**

 ### Overview

-LM Log Automation is a Python-based project designed to validate and process log files for .NET and Java applications.
+Log Automation is a Python-based project designed to validate and process log files for .NET and Java applications.
 This tool streamlines log validation and helps ensure consistency in your logs.

 ### Features